dpgailey/radbots-botpress-monetization/readme.md

 ```
 ### Getting customized advertise from RadBots

-Here we are listening for `get-custom-advertise` key. when we hear that, we simple call the RadBots api to get an advertise and pass some options to customize the advertise or adding meta values to the advertise you are receiveing.
+Here we are listening for `get-custom-advertise` key. when we hear that, we call the RadBots api to get an advertise and pass some options to customize the advertise or adding meta values to the advertise you are receiveing.
 ```
 bp.hear('get-custom-advertise', event => {
 	bp.radbots.getAdvertise({